TobiWestermann/OutOfPhase/README.md

 (videos exist to build the EQ (in German only))

 ### Remarks
-For a general solution with more possibilities for Equalizer (cut, shelf), use the given TGMLib
+For a general solution with more possibilities for Equalizer (cut, shelf), use the given TGMLib / TGMStaticLib